sppant/website-analyzer/README.md

 ## How It Works

-The backend fetches the target website and parses its HTML using Cheerio.
-It extracts SEO-related information, checks technical files such as `robots.txt` and `sitemap.xml`, evaluates social sharing metadata, and calculates an overall SEO score.
+The user submits a website URL through the React frontend.

+The Fastify backend then:

+1. Validates and sanitizes the submitted URL.
+2. Resolves the hostname and checks that it points to a publicly accessible address.
+3. Fetches the website with timeout and response-size limits.
+4. Parses the HTML using Cheerio.
+5. Extracts on-page SEO and social metadata.
+6. Checks technical files such as `robots.txt` and `sitemap.xml`.
+7. Evaluates the collected data against a set of SEO rules.
+8. Calculates an overall SEO score.
+9. Prioritizes the detected issues by severity and score impact.
+10. Returns the structured analysis to the frontend.

-The frontend presents the analysis as a visual report and highlights the most important opportunities for improvement.
+The frontend turns the analysis into a visual report containing the SEO score, technical analysis, prioritized opportunities, recommendations, and a search-result preview.

 ## Production Build